Frenchtown Board of Education

 A. WORK DAY

-1. The full-time teacher workweek shall be 36 hours and 50 minutes for all teachers, not to exceed 8 hours on any individual day and shall begin at 8:10 a.m.
-Monday through Friday and end at 3:35 p.m.
-Monday through Thursday and 3:20 on Fridays.
-A part-time teacher's workday shall be pro-rated accordingly and shall not exceed 8 hours on any individual day and shall not begin prior to 7:30am and not end after 4:00 p.m. or 3:20 on Fridays.
+1. The full-time teacher workday shall be 35 and 10 minutes per week for all teachers, not to exceed 8 hours on any individual day and shall not begin prior to 7:30 a.m. and not end after 4:00 p.m. or 3:15 on Fridays.
+A part-time teacher's workday shall be pro-rated accordingly and shall not exceed 8 hours on any individual day and shall not begin prior to 7:30 a.m. and not end after 4:00 p.m. or 3:15 on Fridays.
 All teachers' schedules shall be established prior to the school year.
-Teachers must sign-in no later than 10 minutes before the beginning of the school day and sign-out not earlier than 15 minutes after the end of the school day.
-On Fridays, teachers may sign-out upon departure of their last student.

 2. Each teacher shall be guaranteed 150 minutes preparation time per week.
 No assigned time to be less than 30 continuous minutes.
-Said prep time shall be prorated when school is not in session for the full week.
+Said time shall be prorated when school is not in session for 5 days in any week and shall be prorated for part-time staff.

 B. LUNCH PERIODS